Doug Bernier: New York Yankees

 In December 2008, Bernier signed a minor-league contract with the New York Yankees, and attended spring training as a non-roster invitee.
 Although compiling a solid spring performance in an attempt to land a roster spot as starter Robinson Canó's backup, Bernier was reassigned to the Triple A Scranton/Wilkes-Barre Yankees at the beginning of the 2009 season.

 Pittsburgh Pirates

 On February 5, 2010, Bernier signed a minor-league contract with the Pittsburgh Pirates with an invitation to spring training.

-Second Stint with Yankees
+New York Yankees (second stint)

 Bernier signed a minor league contract with an invitation to spring training with the Yankees for the 2011 season and was assigned to Scranton/Wilkes-Barre to begin the season.
 Bernier remained with Triple-A the entire 2011 season.

 For the 2012 season, Bernier re-signed a minor league contract with an invitation to spring training with the Yankees.
 After batting .361 in spring training with the New York Yankees, Doug was assigned to the Triple-A Empire State Yankees to start the season.